 Do not drain vegetables.

-Add seasonings, water, crushed tomatoes, salsa, corn, and kidney beans to meat mixture and mix well.
+Add the ranch dressing mix, water, crushed tomatoes, salsa, corn, and kidney beans to the meat mixture and mix well.

 Simmer for 15 - 20 minutes.